LMSDev/Unity-Style-Guide/README.md

 ##### Booleans

 ###### Boolean Prefix
-All booleans should be named in PascalCase but prefixed with a verb.
+All booleans should be named in camelCase and prefixed with a verb.

 Example: Use `isDead` and `hasItem`, **not** `Dead` and `Item`.